HaIvaddd/Craneshell/README.md

 ## 🌟 About The Project

-Tired of manually editing your `.toml` file and restarting Alacritty just to see a small color change? **Termius** solves this by providing an intuitive, web-based GUI to style your terminal.
+Tired of manually editing your `.toml` file and restarting Alacritty just to see a small color change? **Craneshell** solves this by providing an intuitive, web-based GUI to style your terminal.
 See your changes instantly in a live terminal simulator, tweak every detail from colors to transparency, and download your perfect configuration file with a single click.

 Create an account to unlock your personal theme library in the cloud.
 Save and manage your favorite configurations and access them from any machine, anytime.